Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 **Q.3.
 Do you think bioengineers should be licensed?
 What most informed your choice?**

-Finally, please watch the ~5' video of testimony by bioengineer Dr. Megan Palmer before the US Senate on the topic of "Securing U.S. Leadership in the Bioeconomy" (https://www.commerce.senate.gov/2020/3/securing-u-s-leadership-in-the-bioeconomy).
+Finally, please watch the [~5' video of testimony by bioengineer Dr. Megan Palmer before the US Senate on the topic of "Securing U.S. Leadership in the Bioeconomy"](https://www.commerce.senate.gov/2020/3/securing-u-s-leadership-in-the-bioeconomy).
 Please skip directly to the 52:35' timestamp to go directly to Dr. Palmer's testimony.

 **Q.4.
 Dr. Palmer offers five recommendations for the Senators.
 What are her five recommendations?**